foundersandcoders/old-coursebook/business/jobs.md

 ## Job hunting

-Please keep an eye our for jobs and when you see a job you like the look of, contact the employer and invite them in to give a talk.
+Please keep an eye our for jobs and when you see a job you like the look of, contact the employer and ***invite them in to give a talk***.

 Or if you like, do this: